daleonov/HART/docs/Testing Your DSP In Hart.md

     * `assertTrue()`
     * `assertFalse()`

 You can have as many assertions/expectations as you want in a single test - just keep chaining them together.
 They will be checked in that order, whenever possible.
-Hovewer, some matchers need to wait for the full signal to be generated (like `PeaksAt`), while others can work on block-by-block basis (like `EqualsTo`), so the order is not guaranteed.
+However, some matchers need to wait for the full signal to be generated (like `PeaksAt`), while others can work on block-by-block basis (like `EqualsTo`), so the order is not guaranteed.

 You also have `HART_ASSERT_TRUE()` and `HART_EXPECT_TRUE()` for trivial non-audio checks, in case you need them.
 But you shoudn't use HART for testing everything - use it for audio tests, and stick with Google Test (gtest) or Catch2 for everything else.